planetree12/taboola-homework/question_3/spec.md

 #### 5.2.2 Concurrency Handling

 - Use lock striping to minimize contention
-- Implement request coalescing to prevent duplicate loads of the same key
+- Implement request combination to prevent duplicate loads of the same key
 - Ensure atomic operations for compound actions

 #### 5.2.3 Eviction Strategy